DanielCraigie/hello-world-php-aws-lambda-container/README.md

 You can also test your code by deploying the image to a Lambda function in AWS using the Deployment instructions below.

 ## Deployment

+This section assumes you already have an [AWS account](https://aws.amazon.com) and (optionally) installed the [AWS Command Line Interface](https://aws.amazon.com/cli/).
+You can setup an AWS account free of charge, without having to make any financial commitments.
+AWS charges you for what you use instead of the ability to use.

+Each stage has UI & CLI examples, you should perform one **or** the other.

+All examples default to the Europe/London (eu-west-2) region but you should change this to your [closest geographic region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) (except N.Virginia, you should **never** use us-east-1).

 ### Upload image to AWS Elastic Container Registry (ECR)
 #### AWS Console
 1. Navigate to the [ECR Repositories](https://eu-west-2.console.aws.amazon.com/ecr/repositories) page